Electric Light Orchestra: 1983–1986: Secret Messages, Balance of Power, disbanding

 Jeff Lynne wanted to follow Time with a double album, but CBS blocked his plan on the grounds that a double vinyl album would be too expensive and not sell as well as a single record, so as a result, the new album was edited down to a single disc and released as Secret Messages in 1983; many of the out-takes were later released on Afterglow or as B-sides of singles.
 The album was a hit in the UK reaching the top 5, but its release was undermined by a string of bad news that there would be no tour to promote the LP.
 Lynne, discouraged by the dwindling crowds on the Time tour, CBS's order to cut Secret Messages down to one disc, and his falling out with manager Don Arden, decided to end ELO in late 1983.
+At this point, Lynne appointed his accountant and tour manager Craig Fruin as his new manager (a position Fruin still holds as of 2026).

 Drummer Bevan moved on to play drums for Black Sabbath, and bassist Groucutt, unhappy with no touring income that year, sued Lynne and Jet Records in November 1983, eventually resulting in a settlement for the sum of £300,000 (equivalent to £1,004,913 in 2025).
 While Secret Messages debuted at number four in the United Kingdom, it subsequently performed poorly in the charts, with a lack of hit singles (though "Rock 'n' Roll Is King" was a sizeable hit in UK, the US and Australia) and a lukewarm media response.
 That same year, Lynne moved into production work: having already produced two tracks for the Dave Edmunds album Information, he would produce six cuts for his next, Riff Raff in 1984, and one cut on the Everly Brothers reunion album EB 84.
 He also composed a track for former ABBA member Agnetha Fältskog's 1985 album Eyes of a Woman.